-To the extent possible, the district will allow transferring students to transfer to schools that have not been identified as low performing, under the State's ESSA accountability system, the district may seek arrangements for students to transfer to the nearest charter school or neighboring district; however, this is not required.
-The district may take into account the needs and preferences of the affected students and parents.
+To the extent possible, the district will allow transferring students to transfer to schools that have not been identified as low performing, under the State's ESSA accountability system are making adequate yearly progress in accordance with NCLB and have not been identified as being in need of school improvement, corrective action or restructuring.
+When a transfer school is not available within the school district, the district may seek arrangements for students to transfer to the nearest charter school or neighboring district; however, this is not required.
+The district may will take into account the needs and preferences of the affected students and parents.